Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 With the Chase IHG card, you’ll also get:

-- A free night at any IHG hotel worldwide each year of card membership
+- A free night at any IHG hotel worldwide each account anniversary

 - Free Platinum elite status (free upgrades, priority check-in, and elite rollover nights)